-The boutique property was created by a group of local chefs, bartenders, artists, designers who banded together to create a fresh take on the traditional Newport hotel.
+The boutique property was created by a group of local chefs, bartenders, artists and designers who banded together to create a fresh take on the traditional Newport hotel.

 The hotel was created as a love letter to Newport and its artisans, entrepreneurs and residents, according to the developers.
 Each of the 197 guestrooms is individually furnished with vintage trunks repurposed as nightstands from Rhode Island antique markets, and all public spaces and guestrooms include a collection of local art, totaling 500 pieces of artwork all sourced or commissioned from Rhode Island artists.

-“With their residential feel, the guest rooms are elegant and sophisticated as well as approachable,” said Dessertine.
-The public spaces are an extension of the rooms and provide further areas to spread out feel comfortable in a relaxed yet elevated environment.”
+“With their residential feel, the guestrooms are elegant and sophisticated as well as approachable,” said Dessertine.
+The public spaces are an extension of the rooms and provide further areas to spread out and feel comfortable in a relaxed yet elevated environment.”

 “With the Wayfinder Hotel, we’re reimagining what a Newport hotel can be, rethinking the basics, and engaging local talent who genuinely care about their craft and community,” said Phil Hospod, The Wayfinder Hotel developer and CEO of Dovetail + Co.

 Newport-based restaurant group Mission Group will lead the hotel’s on-site restaurant, Nomi Park.
 Mission also will oversee a solarium/lounge adjacent to the restaurant with a local craft brew/spirits program from Ragged Island Brewing and Newport Craft Brewery and Distillery.